I recently had a chance to sit down with the President of

 The property to be used for the course evolved while the developers secured a variety of parcels to make up the final canvas.
 Designed by the team of noted architect Arthur Hills and Drew Rogers, the course takes on a modern day links feel.
 Depending on the direction and flow of the ever-present wind, the ground game must be considered.
 Having played the course a few times, it becomes quickly apparent that flying the ball at the target is a strategy that will not carry the day.
 In fact, the old Texas wedge from the tightly mown green surrounds may be the weapon of choice.

-One of many fall off areas requiring you pick the right stick
+One of many fall off areas

 In many cases the ground contours within the fairways are intended to propel well placed tee shots forward…we as architects refer to them as speed slots.
 The right to left sweeping 7th offers a down running grade to help all players get a little closer to the hole.